4nc3str4l/crypto-telegram-bot/README.md

 ### Track Convertion Command
 **Description**: Periodically checks when an amount of a cryptocurrency will be worth another amount from another and sends a message to the user when the convertion is valid.

 ```/tconv <amount> <ticker> <target_amount> <target_ticker>```

 **example:**

 ```/tconv 1 BTC 1000000 USDT```

-(Periodically checks when 1 Bitcoin will be worth 1 milion USDT)
+(Periodically checks when 1 Bitcoin will be worth 1 milion USDT and when the condition will be true it will inform the user about it)